 Nutrients

 Water samples for nutrient analyses were collected in 150 mL glass jars that had been washed with phosphate-free soap and rinsed three times with water from the sampling location.
 Samples were collected in duplicates and immediately frozen at -20°C until processing at the A.P.Vinogradov Institute of Geochemistry (Siberian Branch of the Russian Academy of Sciences, Irkutsk).
-Samples were not filtered prior to freezing, meaning that nitrogen and ammonium concentrations may potentially include intracellular nitrogen and overestimate nitrogenous forms in the water column.
+Samples were not filtered prior to freezing, meaning that nitrogen and ammonium concentrations may potentially include intracellular nitrogen and overestimate dissolved nitrogenous forms in the water column.